hhvm/user-documentation/guides/hack/21-XHP/07-basic-usage.md

 echo <input type="button" name="submit" value="OK" />;
 ```

-Here the `:input` class has the attributes `type`, `name` and `value` as part of its class properties.
+Here the `input` class has the attributes `type`, `name` and `value` as part of its class properties.

 Some attributes are required, and XHP will throw an error if you use an XHP object with a required attribute but without the attribute.
+Depending on the exact HHVM
+version and configuration, this may or may not be a typechecker error, but is
+always a runtime error.

 ## HTML Character References